Skip to main content

 Performance Max: managed but not created

-Performance Max is Google's automated campaign type.
-One PMax campaign serves ads across all Google surfaces (Search, Display, YouTube, Discover, Gmail, Maps) using assets you provide.
-Google's system decides where, when, and to whom the ads show.
+Performance Max (PMax) is Google's automated campaign type.
+One PMax campaign serves ads across all Google surfaces, Search, Display, YouTube, Discover, Gmail, Maps, using assets you provide, and Google's system decides where, when, and to whom they show.
+A few things make PMax different from Search:

 • No keywords or ad groups.
-PMax uses asset groups instead — bundles of headlines, descriptions, images, videos, and logos that Google mixes into ads on the fly.
+PMax uses asset groups instead, bundles of headlines, descriptions, images, videos, and logos that Google mixes into ads on the fly.

-What Hero AI does with each type
+What Hero AI does with each channel

 TopicSearch campaignPerformance Max campaign